mirzaghaderi/shiny_rtpcr/README.md

 # Running the shiny_rtpcr offline

-If you have problem with connecting to the shiny_rtpcr web page, follow these steps in Rstudio to run the shiny_rtpcr offline.
+If you have problem with connecting to the shiny_rtpcr web page, follow these steps in Rstudio to run the shiny_rtpcr tool offline.

 ```{r eval= F}
 install.packages("rtpcr")